 Robert W. McLauchlan - Chairman

-Robert was the proprietor of McLauchlan & Associates, Building Design Consultants for 30 years.
-He has a Certificate of Architectural Draftsmanship and a member of the Building Designers Association of Victoria; a body of which he was a past Committee Member and President for 4 years.
-He continues as a Board Member of the Building Designers Association of Australia.
+Robert was the proprietor of McLauchlan & Associates, Building Design Consultants for 38 years.
+He has a Certificate of Architectural Draftsmanship and is a Fellow, Life member and Past President of the Building Designers Association of Victoria.

-Robert has been a Judge of the Housing Awards of the Master Builders’ Association of Victoria, is a member of the CEO Institute and Committee Member and President of the Blackburn Tennis Club.
+Robert has been a Judge of the Housing Awards of the Master Builders’ Association of Victoria, is a former member of the CEO Institute and former President of the Blackburn Tennis Club.

 Recipient of the Habitat for Humanity Australia Board Meritorious Service Award.